Yongling225/linear-regression/README.md

 # linear-regression
-A simple linear regression algorithm
+A simple linear regression algorithm using least squares and partial derivative.